mkiang/disproportionate_prescribing/README.md

   - Lastly, details about exact package versions are available in [`./rmds/session_information.html`](http://htmlpreview.github.io/?https://github.com/mkiang/disproportionate_prescribing/blob/master/rmds/misc_session_information.html).

-## Getting the public data
+## Setting up

-See update above (12/31/19) regarding restrictions on sharing data publicly.
+Once you have received the replication data (via the mechanisms outlined above), unzip the data to the project root (`./data/`).
+If you need to run the Shiny applications, you should also run the `./code/99_copy_files_to_shiny_app.R` file.

 ## Project structure